 - (a) School ABC sends an SMS inviting students to attend the annual walkathon.
 To the extent that the walkathon does not offer to supply a good or service or have any of the other purposes listed in the definition of a specified message, School ABC would not be sending a specified message, therefore the Do Not Call Provisions would not apply. - (b) In conjunction with "Healthy Week", School ABC calls to inform students about an upcoming seminar by a shoe retailer on choosing the right shoes for the walkathon.
 As the seminar involves promoting a supplier, School ABC is likely to be sending a specified message and the Do Not Call Provisions will apply. - (c) School ABC calls all parents of students to be chaperones at the walkathon.
 Such messages will not be considered "specified messages" under the PDPA to the extent that they do not involve marketing of any good or service.
-Hence, the Do Not Call Provisions do not apply. (d) School ABC sends an SMS to thank all parents who volunteered in the walkathon.
-School ABC is not sending a specified message and the Do Not Call Provisions do not apply.
-7.7 In the upcoming school term, School ABC will be organising a school trip to Country XYZ as part of its efforts to enhance students' understanding of history and architecture.
-School ABC sends an SMS to students announcing the school trip, and possible travel insurance packages offered by various companies available to interested students.
-In this case, School ABC is considered to be sending a specified message as the SMS was also promoting travel insurance packages from different vendors to students.
-Hence, the Do Not Call Provisions will apply.
-7.8 School DEF sends an SMS to students providing them administrative details of an upcoming examination, such as date, timing, venue and instructions for candidates to bring along their NRIC for verification purposes.
-School DEF is not sending a specified message, and the Do Not Call Provisions do not apply.
-7.9 School ABC calls Albert to remind him of the deadline to settle his tuition fees.
-In this scenario, School ABC is not sending a specified message, and the Do Not Call Provisions do not apply.
-7.10 School ABC sends an SMS to students announcing cancellation of outdoor classes due to inclement weather.
-School ABC is not sending a specified message, and the Do Not Call Provisions do not apply.
+Hence, the Do Not Call Provisions do not apply.

-&lt;sup>13 Please refer to the Advisory Guidelines on the Do Not Call Provisions for more information and examples on when messages are considered specified messages.
+13 Please refer to the Advisory Guidelines on the Do Not Call Provisions for more information and examples on when messages are considered specified messages.